 \subsection{Qualitative Pedestrian Behavior}

-Due to the nature of the environment where we collected the data as described in Section \ref{sec:hardware}, we observe a mixture of corridor and open space pedestrian behavior, many of which are rarely seen in other datasets.
+Due to the nature of the environment where we collected the data, we observe a mixture of corridor and open space pedestrian behavior, many of which are rarely seen in other datasets.
 As shown in Figure \ref{fig:qual}, we observe both static conversation groups and dynamic walking groups.
-In one instance, a tour group of 10+ pedestrians entered our scene.
-We also observe that some pedestrians naturally change goals mid-navigation, which results in turning behavior.
-Due to the timing of our data collection, we also observe ongoing activities where several students set up tables and engage people passing by.
-This activity produces additional interesting pedestrian interaction analogous to sellers touting and buyers browsing.
+We also observe that some pedestrians naturally change goals mid-navigation.